Fancy starting a sports blog and getting loads of freebies?

 I don’t make a lot of money from the5krunner.com.
 Certainly not enough to live off.
 Probably an AWFUL LOT less than you think I do.

 I know for a fact that reasonably popular reviews that I write can EASILY lead to 3 figure unit sales of that item on Amazon.
-Or absolutely no sales at all.
+Or absolutely no sales at all if the timing is wrong and the google ranking position too low.

 - If you are certain your reviews can lead to sales then the best route is to buy and hold stock for resale.
 But you are not certain!
 Neither am I. And holding stock takes time and cash.